 Many people experience dental anxiety.
-In fact, dental fear is cited as the number one reason why people avoid seeing the dentist.
-It is estimated that as many as 75% of US adults experience some degree of dental fear, from mild to severe.
-At the extreme, a person who experiences dental phobia may never see the dentist.
-Others may force themselves to go, but the visit is clouded in anxiety.
+In fact, dental fear is the number one reason people avoid the dentist.
+It’s estimated that as many as 75% of US adults experience some kind of dental fear, from mild to severe.

-People who are fearful of dental care often fall into a “cycle of avoidance,” in which they avoid care until a dental emergency requiring invasive treatment occurs.
-This, in turn, reinforces their fear of dentistry.
-But it doesn’t have to be this way.
+This reinforces their fear of dentistry.
+It doesn’t have to be this way!
 New treatment options are available for people who experience any level of dental anxiety.

-Our goal is to help patients relax during their visit by discussing their fears in a non-clinical environment prior to any procedure.
+We’ll try to help you relax during your visit by discussing your needs in a non-clinical environment before any procedure.

 Our friendly staff is also trained to administer the latest options in sedation dentistry, including: